ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 Remember that, running **bpbd-client** with higher logging levels will give more insight into the translation process and functioning of the client.
 It is also important to note that, the source-language text in the input file is must be provided in the **UTF8** encoding.

 ###Web UI Translation client:
-The web client for the translation system is just a web application that uses the WebSockets API of **HTML5** to sent JSON requests to the translation server or communicate with it through a load balancer.
+The web client for the translation system is just a web application that uses the WebSockets API of **HTML5** to sent JSON requests to the text processor, translation server or to a load balancer.
 The web client can be activated by opening `script/web/translate.html` in a web browser.
 At the moment the client was tested and proved to work in the following 64-bit browsers under **OS X EI Capitan**:

 * Opera 38.0.2220.41,
 * Safari 9.1.1 (11601.6.17)